100xDevs-hkirat/Week-1-assignment-with-tests/01-js/README.md

 ### Assignments
 Feel free to start doing these in any order you like.
 1. Easy
-   1. Anagram
+   1. Anagram  -- Completed
    2. Expenditure Analysis
 2. Medium
-   1. Palindrome
+   1. Palindrome  --Completed
-   2. Times
+   2. Times  -- Completed
 3. Hard
    1. Calculator
    2. Todo List